Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 #### Feature Engineering & Preprocessing

-My categorical features need to be engineered so that they can be used in my DTC model.
-Since all of my categorical features are nominal I will use one hot encode to transform them from a categorical feature into a numerical feature so that my model can use it.
+My categorical features need to be transformed so that they can be used in my DTC model.
+Since all of my categorical features are nominal I will one hot encode them to transform them from a categorical feature into a numerical feature so that my model can use them.

 #### Baseline Pipeline
 I will be splitting my data into two sections training and testing data.
-Where 0.75% of my data will be dedicated for training and 0.25% will be dedicated for testing.
+Where 0.75% of my data will be dedicated for training and 0.25% will be dedicated for validation.
 My model will be trained on purely the training data but I will access the accuracy of the model using both training and testing data to compare the two results.
 To build my model I will be using a pipeline to preprocess the categorical features into numerical to train a decision tree classifier.

 ### Summary of Results